The Big Lebowski: Legacy

+"The Big Lebowski and Philosophy: Keeping Your Mind Limber with Abiding Wisdom," published in 2012 by Wiley, is a collection of 18 essays by different writers analyzing the movie's philosophical themes of nihilism, war and politics, money and materialism, idealism and morality, and the Dude as the philosopher's hero who struggles to live the good life in spite of the challenges he endures.

 Two species of African spider are named after the film and main character: Anelosimus biglebowski and Anelosimus dude, both described in 2006.
 Additionally, an extinct Permian conifer genus is named after the film in honor of its creators.
 The first species described within this genus in 2007 is based on 270-million-year-old plant fossils from Texas, and is called Lebowskia grandifolia.

 Entertainment Weekly ranked it 8th on their Funniest Movies of the Past 25 Years list.
 The film was also ranked No. 34 on their list of "The Top 50 Cult Films" and ranked No. 15 on the magazine's "The Cult 25: The Essential Left-Field Movie Hits Since '83" list.
-In addition, the magazine also ranked The Dude No. 14 in their "The 100 Greatest Characters of the Last 20 Years" poll.
+In addition, the magazine also ranked the Dude No. 14 in their "The 100 Greatest Characters of the Last 20 Years" poll.
 The film was also nominated for the prestigious Grand Prix of the Belgian Film Critics Association.
 The Big Lebowski was voted as the 10th best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."
 Empire magazine ranked Walter Sobchak No. 49 and the Dude No. 7 in their "The 100 Greatest Movie Characters" poll.
 Roger Ebert added The Big Lebowski to his list of "Great Movies" in March 2010.